anantn/anantn.github.io/index.md

 <div class="prose">
 I was an early employee at Ozlo, a startup focused on building an AI-powered digital assistant.
-My main area of focus was building large scale data pipelines to build a structured model of the world for the assistant to utilize.
+My main area of focus was building large-scale data pipelines to build a structured model of the world for the assistant to utilize.
 Ozlo was acquired by Facebook in 2017.

 <div class="also">
 _See also:_